JuliaPOMDP/LocalApproximationValueIteration.jl/README.md

 ## State Space Representation

-For value function approximation, the solver depends on the [LocalFunctionApproximation](https://github.com/sisl/LocalFunctionApproximation.jl) package.
-The `LocalApproximationValueIteration` solver must be initialized with an appropriate `LocalFunctionApproximation` object that approximates the computed value function over the entire state space by either interpolation over a multi-dimensional grid discretization of the state space, or by k-nearest-neighbor averaging with a randomly drawn set of state space samples.
+For value function approximation, the solver depends on the [LocalFunctionApproximation.jl](https://github.com/sisl/LocalFunctionApproximation.jl) package.
+The `LocalApproximationValueIteration` solver must be initialized with an appropriate `LocalFunctionApproximator` object that approximates the computed value function over the entire state space by either interpolation over a multi-dimensional grid discretization of the state space, or by k-nearest-neighbor averaging with a randomly drawn set of state space samples.
 The resulting policy uses this object to compute the action-value